 The rear side of the monastery was embellished with an elegant double loggia which was built by stonecutters from Lombardy, hence its name.
-Today the monastery houses Museo d'Arte della CittÓ di Ravenna (external link - it opens in another window).
-Its collections include the 1525 recumbent statue of Guidarello Guidarelli by Tullio Lombardo (it opens in another window) which many women used to kiss.
+Today the monastery houses Museo d'Arte della CittÓ di Ravenna.
+Its collections include the 1525 recumbent statue of Guidarello Guidarelli (it opens in another window) by Tullio Lombardo, son of Pietro Lombardo, which many women used to kiss.

 (left) S. Giustina (1755); (centre) Colonna della Vergine (1659); (right) Santa Maria del Suffragio (1728)

 An overview of religious buildings at Ravenna must include a number of minor churches such as S. Giustina and S. Maria del Suffragio which were built by brotherhoods.

 Colonna della Vergine was erected opposite the Cathedral to thank the Virgin Mary for the end of a major pestilence.
 In Rome the end of that pestilence was celebrated by building S. Maria in Campitelli.